Xero-Null/Learn2Dev/README.md

 If you have a repository that you need to bring up to the current commit version, type: git pull origin master

+If you made changes to the files and need to reset, type: git reset --hard HEAD